Thermal assisted transport of biexcitons in monolayer WSe2: Numerical modeling of halo

 Where $\kappa$ is the thermal conductivity.

 We then turn to the continuity equations for particles and heat.

 With $c_{el}$ the heat capacity, $G_n$ and $G_q$ being particle and heat generation, and $R_n$ and $R_q$ being particle recombination and heat loss.
 The difficulty of this modeling lies in the concentration and temperature dependence of the various constants in the problem.
-Excitonic and phononic contributions in the heat current could also be separated.\\
+Excitonic and phononic contributions in the heat current could also be separated in a more detailed model.\\

 An alternative way that we will use in the following is to model in a simple manner the halo effect by assuming a spatio-temporal evolution of the biexciton temperature as :